 The American Greed episode ‘Medical Gloves with Holes’ tells the story of Deepal Wannakuwatte.
 The Sacramento, California businessman operated a $230 million medical glove Ponzi scheme.
 Over twelve years (2002 to 2014), Wannakuwatte convinced several investors that their money was financing RelyAid Global Healthcare, a manufacturer of latex medical gloves which Wannakuwatte claimed had $125 million worth of contracts with the U.S. Department of Veterans Affairs.
 It didn’t.
 RelyAid did have one contract with the Department but it was worth only $25,000.

 With the millions he collected, Wannakuwatte – a former owner of the now defunct Sacramento Capitals professional tennis team – bought real estate in Hawaii, Oregon and California.
 In 2014, the 63-year-old Wannakuwatte was sentenced to 20 years in jail.
-American Greed airs Thursdays at 10pm on CNBC.The BEST SALES on Amazon NOW ]
+American Greed airs Thursdays at 10pm on CNBC.Up to 70% off on Hottest Amazon Deals]